Phil Edmonston: Political career

 Edmonston entered Canadian politics in the 1988 federal election as a candidate for the New Democratic Party (NDP) in Chambly, Quebec, placing second.
 He won the riding in his second attempt, a 1990 by-election in which he defeated former Quebec cabinet minister Clifford Lincoln by almost 20,000 votes, becoming the first member of parliament from Quebec to be elected for the NDP.
 (Another Quebec MP, Robert Toupin from Terrebonne, had previously crossed the floor to the NDP in 1986.)

 His relationship with the NDP was at times turbulent.
 During the party's 1989 leadership campaign, he threatened to resign from the party if Dave Barrett became leader.
 A Quebec nationalist, Edmonston was offended by Barrett's view that western alienation was more important than Quebec's grievances over the constitution.
 Edmonston's differences with the NDP over its position on Canadian federalism and against decentralization and devolving powers to Quebec contributed to his decision not to run for re-election in 1993.

-Archives
+Personal life and death

+Edmonston was twice married with a son from his first marriage.

+Edmonston died of melanoma in Panama on 2 December 2022, aged 78.
 There is a Phil Edmonston fonds at Library and Archives Canada.
-Archival reference number is R3727.

-Death

-Edmonston died in Panama on 2 December 2022, at the age of 78.